NVIDIA/TensorRT-LLM/docs/source/llm-api-examples/customization.md

 ## Tokenizer Customization

-By default, the high-level API uses transformers’ `AutoTokenizer`.
+By default, the LLM API uses transformers’ `AutoTokenizer`.
 You can override it with your own tokenizer by passing it when creating the LLM object.
 Refer to the following example:

 ```python
 llm = LLM(<llama_model_path>, tokenizer=<my_faster_one>)